Join one of our upcoming courses taking place around the world! Explore now

 Data Type Interfaces Joints

-1. Select: Interpret>Yielded Elements>Pick Yielded Elements and enable Shear and Tension under Interface + Joint Elements from the Pick Yielded Elements dialog
+1. Select: Interpret > Yielded Elements > Pick Yielded Elements.
+From the Pick Yielded Elements dialog, enable Shear and Tension under Interface + Joint Elements.

 Pick Yielded Elements

-1. Click OK on the Yielded Elements dialog, then the yielded elements (shear and tension) will be displayed.
+1. Click OK.
+The yielded elements (shear and tension) will be displayed.
 But, since the contour data already is active, yielded joint elements may not be clearly visible.
 Following additional steps show tricks to help to visualize the yielded elements, which can be done by hiding the projected contour data.
 We can change the contour legend to be out of the range.
 If no changes were made to the contour data type, it should be set to Relative X Displacement in default (and the following steps are explained assuming that the Relative X Displacement plot is displayed).

 3. Switch Contour Range from Auto Range to Custom Range (1 to 2).